mgkcloud/aura/docs/implementation-plan.md

 - ✅ HTTP POST audio data transmission
 - ✅ Comprehensive error handling and retry logic
 - ✅ Chunked audio transmission with sequence tracking
+- ✅ WebSocket code removal from backend and frontend

 ### 8.2.
 In Progress (Prioritized)
 1. ✅ Converting WebSocket to SSE for response streaming